 “The big tree is Nature’s forest masterpiece… the greatest of living things.” – John Muir

-I’ve lived in California for a little over half my life, and always wrongly assumed the Sequoias were very far and a major trip (this is, in fact, the truth for Yosemite ☹️).
+I’ve lived in California for a little over half my life, and always wrongly assumed the Sequoias were very far and a major trip.
 In fact, due to its central location, the Sequoia National Forest is remarkably accessible for most Californians, as well as Southern Nevadans.
 From the San Bernardino and San Francisco areas, which are opposite to each other, the drive to Visalia is approximately 3 ½ hours for both.
 From the Los Angeles area it is a little less than 3 hours.
 San Diego gets screwed, as the drive is closer to 5 hours.

 I took this trip for my 30th birthday with my friend Jim, as well as my then-3 ½ year old daughter.
 Please understand that when I post pictures with or of her, I will block out her face.
 The internet is less than safe for children, in my opinion.

-While this wasn’t the 30th birthday banger I had planned (thanks to 2020), it was still a pretty good birthday considering we were still in the beginning of a pandemic.
-We went at the very end of June, in the small window where everything was “okay again” (wrong) and things opened back up in California for about 2 weeks.
-We even got to eat *gasp* inside an Applebee’s (socially distanced, of course).
+While this wasn’t the 30th birthday banger I had planned (thanks to 2020 and Covid), it was still a pretty good birthday considering we were still in the beginning of a pandemic.
+We went at the very end of June, in the small window where everything was “okay again” (wrong) and everything opened back up in California for about 2 weeks.
+We even got to eat inside an Applebee’s.

-We stayed at the Marriott in Visalia, which I recommend except for the noise factor.
-We must have stayed there during a family reunion (we strongly suspect this, as there were about 40 of them who completely took over the pool area for one big party, essentially banning my child from enjoying the pool – that was super cool of them), and they were incredibly loud.
-They were on our floor and we would hear constant door banging from inside our rooms.
-I suppose if you stay there with “normal” travelers, it wouldn’t be so bad.
-Either way, just a heads up about that hotel (I will likely choose a different hotel when we eventually go back).
+We stayed at the Marriott in Visalia, which I recommend… except for the noise factor.
+We must have stayed there during a family reunion (there were about 40 of them who completely took over the pool area for a big party, essentially banning my child from the pool), and they were incredibly loud.
+They were on our floor and we would hear constant doors banging, yelling, and running from inside our rooms.
+Perhaps if you stay there with “normal” travelers, it’d be fine.
+Either way, just a heads up about that hotel: https://www.marriott.com/.

 The drive to the sequoias is not an easy or quick one, especially if you stay in Visalia.
-There are closer hotels more up the mountain, but they are more of “motel” types and just not our style.
+There are closer hotels more up the mountain, but they are more of “motel” types.
 Our hotel was about an hour away, so it is a journey to make it to the trees, to say the least.
 If coming from Visalia, you first must take the highway, driving towards the mountains.
 You then start your ascent, traveling around a large lake (Lake Kaweah), eventually finding yourself in a small mountain town called Three Rivers (you can stay here, however, again, you will not find any Marriotts, Hiltons, or even Best Westerns).

 Again… last stop!
 So, if you need to use the bathroom, better go here.

-That is because as we come to find out, the entrance to the park is NOT where the sequoia trees are located.
-Nope, not even close.
-In fact, the trees are about an hour’s drive past the entrance and straight up.
-They are located at the top of the mountain, and the entrance to the park is located relatively far down towards the base (still not flesh with “ground level”, but definitely not that far up).
+Come to find out, the entrance to the park is NOT where the sequoia trees are located.
+Not even close.
+In fact, the trees are about an hour’s drive past the entrance and straight up the mountain.
+They are located at the top, and the entrance to the park is located relatively far down towards the base (not flesh with “ground level”, but definitely not that far up).
 We were completely unaware of this until we got there.

 One place that has a rather large and roomy turnout/parking lot is the lookout point for Moro Rock.
 An impressive large mound of a rock, it jets up high from the trees and you can see it from miles away.
 You can drive to a parking lot that will take you to the base of the rock, where you hike up hundreds of stairs; however, we did not as we had a very grumpy and tired toddler with us who would have never survived a climb up a 400-step staircase, and quite frankly, I did not feel like lugging her either.

 The park is massive, with many different areas to stop, hike, and frolic.
 We kept driving upwards, until we made our way to the “general public” parking lot near the famous General Sherman tree.
-There is a smaller, far-closer parking lot located near the General, but that is reserved for the handicapped.
 The general parking lot is quite far away, and you do have to walk about a mile (maybe slightly less??) down to the trees (which means you also must hike a mile back UP).
 The path is called the Sherman Tree Trail, located inside the Giant Forest, and it is very wide, flat, and paved.
 If you bring a stroller, be advised that there are numerous staircases along this path, with zero wheelchair or stroller accessible ramps.
 There are numerous benches and areas to stop off at along the way, so if you get tired, or have a tired toddler with you, no worries.

 There are numerous educational placards along the trail, highlighting information about the history of the area/trees, measurements of trees, and just general information about the forest and earth.
 You can hike off the trail, but I get the vibe that it is strongly discouraged.
 The Forest Service would like to preserve the giant sequoias and the surrounding ecosystem.
 You can probably sneak your way into touching General Sherman or Sentinel, but there are fences around these trees, so I think that’s a pretty clear sign not to be a terrible human and just leave the trees alone.

 Now, if you just cannot resist and help yourself, there are different trees you can easily access and touch.
 In fact, the trail goes right through or by many trees.
 I think they just want to preserve the really famous ones, for obvious reasons.
-Not to mention, the General Sherman is the largest tree on earth by volume, sooo it’s kind of a big deal.
+Not to mention, the General Sherman is the largest tree on earth by volume.
 In fact, the Giant Forest contains 5 of the 10 largest trees in the world.

 After seeing “The Tree”, fighting and waiting to take pictures unencumbered by other tourists, we decided to head back up the hill and call it a day.
 My friend and I could have gone on, but my toddler had something to say about it.
 I don’t take her on a lot of trips for this exact reason, as she is simply not old enough to endure day-long hikes or activities.